Amadou Hampâté Bâ: Biography

 In 1942, he was appointed to the Institut Français d’Afrique Noire (IFAN — the French Institute of Black Africa) in Dakar, thanks to the benevolence of Théodore Monod, its director.
 At IFAN, he made ethnological surveys and collected traditions.
 For 15 years he devoted himself to research, which would later lead to the publication of his work L'Empire peul de Macina (The Fula Empire of Macina).
-In 1951, he obtained a UNESCO grant, enabling him to travel to Paris and meet with intellectuals from Africanist circles, notably Marcel Griaule.
+In 1951, he obtained a UNESCO grant, enabling him to travel to Paris and meet with the intellectuals from Africanist circles, notably Marcel Griaule.

-With Mali's independence in 1960, Bâ founded the Institute of Human Sciences in Bamako, and represented his country at the UNESCO general conferences.
+With Mali's independence in 1960, Bâ found the Institute of Human Sciences in Bamako, and represented his country at the UNESCO general conferences.
 In 1962, he was elected to UNESCO's executive council, and in 1966 he helped establish a unified system for the transcription of African languages.

 His term in the executive council ended in 1970, and he devoted the remaining years of his life to research and writing.
-In 1971, he moved to the Marcory suburb of Abidjan, Côte d'Ivoire, and worked on classifying the archives of West African oral tradition that he had accumulated throughout his lifetime, as well as writing his memoirs (Amkoullel l'enfant peul and Oui mon commandant!, both published posthumously).
+In 1971, he moved to the Marcory suburb of Abidjan, Côte d'Ivoire, and worked on classifying the archives of West African oral tradition, that he had accumulated throughout his lifetime, as well as writing his memoirs (Amkoullel l'enfant peul and Oui mon commandant!), both published posthumously.
 He died in Abidjan in 1991.